NLnetLabs/unbound-manual/source/use-cases/home-resolver.rst

 To start off, let's ask the all-important question "Why would you want Unbound as a resolver for your home network?" |br|
 First off, Unbound supports DNSSEC which, through an authentication chain, verifies that the DNS queries you send get a response from the appropriate server as opposed to anyone who has access to the query.
 Secondly, by using your own resolver you can increase your DNS privacy.
 Because you're not sending out queries to parties who do the resolving for you (your ISP, Google, Cloudflare, Quad9, etc.), you bypass this middle man.
-While you still send out (parts of) your query unencrypted, you could configure Unbound to take it a step further [:doc:`privacy-aware-resolver`].
+While you still send out (parts of) your query unencrypted, you could configure Unbound to take it a step further, which we'll talk about in an upcoming guide.
 Lastly, when you run your own resolver your DNS cache will be locally in your network.
-Even though the first time you resolve a domain name may be slightly slower than using your ISP’s resolver, all subsequent visits will likely be much faster.
+Even though the first time you resolve a domain name may be slightly slower than using your ISP’s resolver, all subsequent queries will likely be much faster.

 In this tutorial we'll look at setting up Unbound as a DNS resolver; Firstly for your own machine, and then for your entire network.